Elected to Scottish League 1893

-Dundee had to apply for re-election in 1894, 1895 and again in 1899 (this was before automatic promotion and relegation) but their fortunes improved in 1903 when they finished as runners-up in both League and Cup.
-A contemporary press cutting found by Kjell Hanssen indicates Dundee switched from white to navy shirts at the start of the 1902-03 season and it is tempting to suppose this success was the reason navy became the team's traditional colour.
+Dundee had to apply for re-election in 1894, 1895 and again in 1899 (this was before automatic promotion and relegation).
+Contemporary press cuttings found by Kjell Hanssen and Donald Gellatly indicate Dundee switched from white and black to "dark blue semmets and pants, the latter being relieved with a nice red stripe down the side," at the start of the 1902-03 season.
+Their fortunes now improved and they finished as runners-up in both League and Cup.
+It is tempting to suppose that this success was the reason navy became the team's traditional colour.

 The first evidence we have of a crest comes from a battered programme from a fund raising bazaar held in 1899.
 This shows the intertwined letters DFC (but in a different pattern to modern versions) as well as distinctive diagonal bands, a motif that would appear in later versions.
 Also worth noting are the players drawn on each side wearing the white shirts of the period.

 In 1909 Dundee finished one point behind champions Celtic and the following year they won their first senior honour, beating Clyde in the Scottish Cup final.
 They played no fewer than ten ties and five replays in this campaign as well as replaying the final.